-To obtain a CE marking—which indicates conformity with safety standards for products sold in the European Economic Area—medical device manufacturers must either obtain certification with a notified body or have a quality system in place.
+To obtain CE marking—which indicates conformity with safety standards for products sold in the European Economic Area—medical device manufacturers must either obtain certification with a notified body or have a quality system in place.

-5 Key Elements of the ISO 13485 Standard
+5 key elements of ISO 13485

+To be certified to ISO 13485, a company must implement and maintain a quality management system that meets the requirements set out in the standard.
 This section talks about general quality management system requirements, as well as the documentation needed to implement and maintain an effective quality management system.

 - Determine the processes the quality management system requires and what's needed to apply these processes throughout the organization, taking into account the various roles involved,